andeokles1/reto_1_python/README.md

 Find below the description of each of them:

+<h4>1-.
+Add Product:</h4>

-1-.
-Add Product: It adds to the inventory a specific product (Name, Quantity and Price).
+It adds to the inventory a specific product (Name, Quantity and Price).
 It is saved in a list of dictionaries
 Example:
 Please enter an option: 1
 Enter product's name: Plumas